sjamgade/monasca-autoscaling/playbook.md

 To start:  `dd if=/dev/zero of=/dev/null &`

 **CHECK**:

+Observe the changing alarm states with the commands from the previous section.

+Check how the *cpu_alarm_high* and *cpu_alarm_low* alarm states changed in time.
+`monasca alarm-history`

 Corresponding scale up and scale down in number of VMs
 `openstack server list`